GeoscienceAustralia/wagl/docs/source/unittesting.rst

   --compute             If set then the self shadow array will be computed
                         before running the unittests.

-* `python test_fc_products.py --help` outputs:

-usage: test_fc_products.py [-h] --reference_filename REFERENCE_FILENAME
-                           --test_filename TEST_FILENAME
-                           [--int_precision INT_PRECISION]

-Test and compare the fractional cover outputs.

-optional arguments:
-  -h, --help            show this help message and exit --reference_filename REFERENCE_FILENAME
-                        The filename for the referenc dataset.
-  --test_filename TEST_FILENAME
-                        The filename for the test dataset.
-  --int_precision INT_PRECISION
-                        The integer precision used for array comparison

 Each script more or less follows the same principle. i.e. provide the reference directory and the test directory.
-The fractional cover is slightly different, the user is expected to point to an actual file rather than the directory.